HomeForum | Donate | Search | About Us | Contact Us

 The MAIN window should re-appear:

-The items marked in RED on the image are the important ones.
+The items marked in red in the above image are the important ones.

 VideoCD type: This is easy.
 Merely select the format of the file you wish to import.
 VCD and XVCD should use the VCD 2.0 type.
 SVCD, XSVCD and CVD should use the SVCD 1.0 type.
 PAL or NTSC depending on the footage.
 Checkmark the INTERACTIVITY box if you want menus.
 Since VCD 1.1 did not allow for PBC (playback controls), the interactivity option is not available.
 Normally VCDEasy will auto-select this based on your imported video files.